Beninix/CSC207-Project/README.md

 `git branch <branch-name> ` <br>
 `git checkout <branch-name> `

 3. Commit your changes with clear and descriptive messages.
-An example is provided below.
+An example is provided below. <br>
 ` git commit -m "Added new feature that allows the user to add their friends on the program." `
 4. Ensure tests have 100% coverage and proper documentation is used.
    *If you are using Intellij, we reccomend you to download the plugin CheckStyle-IDEA to find all documentation errors.*